 Proposal Vote Required to Approve Effect of Abstentions Effect of Broker Non-Votes (1) Election of Directors Nominees receiving the most "FOR" votes.
 Not applicable No effect (2) Ratification of Auditors "FOR" votes from a majority of the voting power of the shares of our Class A common stock and Class B common stock (voting together as a single class) present or represented by proxy and entitled to vote on the proposal.
-Against Not applicable, as brokers can vote the shares as this is considered a "routine" matter (3) Advisory Approval of the Compensation of our Named Executive Officers "FOR" votes from a majority of the voting power of the shares of our Class A common stock and Class B common stock (voting together as a single class) present Against No effect (4) Advisory Vote on the Frequency of Future Stockholder Advisory Votes on Named Executive Officer Compensation The frequency receiving the highest number of votes of the voting power the shares of our Class A common stock and Class B common stock (voting together as a single class) present or represented by proxy and entitled to vote on this proposal.
-No effect No effect
+Against Not applicable, as brokers can vote the shares as this is considered a "routine" matter (3) Advisory Approval of the Compensation of our Named Executive Officers "FOR" votes from a majority of the voting power of the shares of our Class A common stock and Class B common stock (voting together as a single class) present or represented by proxy and entitled to vote on the proposal.
+Against No effect (4) Approval of the Appian Corporation Employee Stock Purchase Plan "FOR" votes from a majority of the voting power of the shares of our Class A common stock and Class B common stock (voting together as a single class) present or represented by proxy and entitled to vote on the proposal.
+Against No effect